What are PHINConnect and eReferral?

-Children’s Care Gateway is a portal to real-time clinical information at Seattle Children’s Hospital.
+PHINConnect and eReferral are portals to clinical information at Seattle Children's Hospital.
 You can access information about your patients and those associated with other providers in your practice.
-The applications accessible via the gateway are available from any location with Internet access.
+The applications accessible via these tools are available from any location with internet access.
 Access is available to providers and designated staff in your practice.

 What is eReferral?

 eReferral is a Web-based application that allows referring providers to make referrals to Seattle Children's online along with submitting clinical documentation.

 What will we be able to see and do?

 In PHINConnect, providers and their staff can review a patient's electronic medical record, including:

 - Laboratory results

 - Microbiology results

 - Diagnostic studies